owulveryck/blog/content/post/journey-onnx-day1.md

 {{</ highlight >}}

 Now a bit more tricky, let's add the Operators and the edges of the graph.
-The nodes are supposed to be in topological order in the ONNX model; but let's ignore this information and reconstruct the graph as explained before (by reconstructing the topology from the inputs/initializers to the output).
+The nodes are supposed to be in topological order in the ONNX model, but let's ignore this information and reconstruct the graph as explained before (by reconstructing the topology from the inputs/initializers to the output).

 The algo I am using consists in removing items from the node list once it is processed and waiting for the list to be empty.
 There is a condition that exit the loop, just in case the graph is not a valid DAG.